AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 ## Fn::GetStackOutput

-The Fn::GetStackOutput function is used to obtain an output of a specified stack.
+The Fn::GetStackOutput function is used to obtain an output of a specific stack.

 Declaration